 The 39th International Symposium on High Performance Liquid Phase Separations and Related Techniques (HPLC 2013) was held

-16–20 June in Amsterdam, the Netherlands, for the second time.
-This instalment of "Column Watch" covers some of the technology
+June 16–20 in Amsterdam, The Netherlands, for the second time.
+Part I of this coverage reviewed some of the technology and

 The 39th International Symposium on High Performance Liquid Phase Separations and Related Techniques, which alternates between

-Europe and North America with occasional side meetings in Australasia was held 16–20 June, 2013, in Amsterdam, the Netherlands,
+Europe and North America with occasional side meetings in Australasia, was held June 16–20, 2013, in Amsterdam, The Netherlands,

-for the second time, and for the third time in Holland.
-More affectionately known as HPLC 2013, the symposium is the premier
+for the second time and the third time in Holland.
+More affectionately known as HPLC 2013, the symposium is the premier scientific

-scientific event for bringing together the myriad techniques related to separations in liquid and supercritical fluid media.
+event for bringing together the myriad techniques related to separations in liquid and supercritical fluid media.
+Cochaired

-Co-chaired by Professors Peter Schoenmakers and Wim Kok of the University of Amsterdam, HPLC 2013 assembled more than 1500
+by Professors Peter Schoenmakers and Wim Kok of the University of Amsterdam, HPLC 2013 assembled more than 1500 participants

-participants from all over the world.
-This number includes vendor representatives from 55 exhibitors for the three-day instrument,
+from all over the world.
+This number includes vendor representatives from 55 exhibitors for the three-day instrument, software,

-software, and consumables exhibition.
-The number of conferees was the highest in recent years for this series, with an especially
+and consumables exhibition.
+The number of conferees was the highest in recent years for this series, with an especially high

-high attendance from European countries, which could indicate that their economic crisis may be abating.
+attendance from European countries, which may indicate that their economic crisis may be abating.

-The venue for HPLC 2013 was the colossal RAI building, location for many Dutch and European exhibits and conferences.
+The venue for HPLC 2013 was the colossal RAI building, the location of many Dutch and European exhibits and conferences.
 The

 945 posters in sessions with 36 different themes.
 Lunch was served on-site as part of the registration fee, so conferees didn't